Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Clayton Hauck for Choose Chicago

-The Lakefront Trail weaves through many of Chicago’s lakeside neighborhoods, including Edgewater, Uptown, Lakeview, Lincoln Park, South Loop, Bronzeville, and Hyde Park.
-The trail provides convenient access to parks, museums, and scenic waterfront restaurants.
+The Lakefront Trail borders many of Chicago’s lakeside neighborhoods, including Edgewater, Uptown, Lakeview, Lincoln Park, South Loop, Bronzeville, and Hyde Park.
+The scenic trail also provides convenient access to parks, museums, and restaurants and bars with beachfront views.

 Bikers, skaters, runners, and pedestrians share the nearly 20-mile route as it hugs the edge of Lake Michigan, connecting urban areas with quiet pockets of nature.
 Lace up your sneakers or rent a Divvy bike, and follow the lake wherever it leads.